cyrusdiego/grok-js/README.md

 ![settings](docs/preferences.gif)

+## Support

+GrokJS only supports pure JavaScript.
+Typescript and JSX are currently not supported.
+If those are something you're interested in support us by giving this extension 5 stars.

 ## Motivation

 Syntax can be a big stumbling block when learning a new language.
 Even worse, it is often difficult to separate the syntax and semantics of a piece of code which makes Googling difficult.
 For example with the line of code below.